theproductiveprogrammer/dux/README.md

 ## Events and Reducers

-While having interfaces to `get()` values and `react()` to changes is good, there is a glaring problem - how do the values actually get updated?
+While having interfaces to `get()` values and `react()` to changes is good, we still have a problem - how do the values actually get updated?

-Conceptually the state of the system changes in response to some events.
-Each sub-system noticies events happening and informs the store about them.
-The store then invokes the `reducer` function to injest the event and create a new version of the system state.
+Conceptually we change the state of the system only in response to something *happening*.
+In other words the state responds to ‘events’.

+Each part of the system can raise events about things that have happened to them and inform the store.
+The store then invokes the `reducer` function to which contains the logic to injest the event and create a new version of the state. `dux` then notices the updated state values and invokes any reactions.

-By convention event types named `domain/event`:
+By convention events raised should be named like this -  `domain/event`.
+For example:

 ```javascript
 store.event("todo/completed", { id: 73 })